DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

+It denotes the smoothness of ridge width and valley width which is exhibited by the live sample but not by the spoof.
+This irregularity in the spoofs is caused because of the varying elasticity levels of spoof fabrication materials.
+These materials do not possess the elasticity same as human skin.
+In addition to this, the pressure applied on the fingertip at the time of sample collection is also a potential reason behind this.
+RWS and VWS are computed block-wise by cropping the vertical ridge-valley structure after the rotation and binarization.
+Thereafter, pixels of the block are labeled as ridge or valley with the help of a linear regression algorithm.
+For each horizontal line of the block, ridge and valley width is computed.
+RWS and VWS features are obtained by averaging the standard deviation of ridge and valley widths.

-\subsubsection{Frequency Domain Analysis (FDA) \cite{olsen}}
+\subsubsection{Frequency Domain Analysis (FDA)}

-FDA of a local block is determined by extracting the ridge-valley structure's 1D signature.
-The frequency of the sinusoidal ridge-valley structure is calculated using the discrete fourier transform of this 1D signature.
-Live fingerprints exhibit a consistent frequency of sinusoidal ridge-valley patterns, but fake fingerprints vary.
-Eq. \ref{FDA} denotes the calculation of local FDA quality (FDAl).
+FDA of a local block is extracted by computing the ridge-valley structure's 1D signature.
+The frequency of the sinusoidal ridge-valley structure is calculated using the discrete Fourier transform of this 1D signature.
+FDA is consistent in live fingerprints while it is having a varying frequency of sinusoidal ridge-valley patterns in spoof fingerprints.

-\subsubsection{Orientation Certainty Level (OCL) \cite{olsen}}
+\subsubsection{Orientation Certainty Level (OCL)}

-The block-wise intensity of the energy concentration along the dominant ridge direction is measured as OCL.
-The covariance matrix $M_{cov}$ for intensity gradients of a block is computed as Eq. \ref{OCL1}
+OCL is the block-wise intensity of the energy concentration along the prominent ridge direction.
+The gradient vector is used to calculate the ratio of two eigenvalues of the covariance matrix.